craftingcity/RollHighOrDie/Core RHoD/Character Rules/Surviving.md

 When you are Travelling or Resting you may fulfill your character's need for Food.
 A Ration contains a full day's Food - three meals.

-When a day passes or you take a Full Rest, you will gain or lose conditions based on the amount of Food you've eaten;
+When a day passes, you will gain or lose conditions based on the amount of Food you've eaten;

 - If you eat a Full Ration, you Chemically Resolve any number of stacks of 'Hungry' or 'Starving' [[Condition]] you have.
 - If you eat a Half Ration, you gain a stack of the 'Hungry' [[Condition]], and you Chemically Resolve any number of stacks of the 'Starving' [[Condition]] you have.